Blood & Chocolate: Legacy

-In a retrospective write-up, Ultimate Classic Rocks Courtney E. Smith described Blood & Chocolate as an "end-of-an-era record".
+In a retrospective article Ultimate Classic Rocks Courtney E. Smith described Blood & Chocolate as an "end-of-an-era record".
 Costello reported the relationship between him and the Attractions as having "soured", and after the album's supporting tour, Costello did not work with the band again for another eight years, until 1994's Brutal Youth, and they were not credited on another LP cover until 1996's All This Useless Beauty.
 Blood & Chocolate was also Costello's final collaboration with Nick Lowe and his final album with Columbia.
 Following his departure from the label, he signed a new record deal with Warner Bros., whom he released his next six albums with.
+The Radiohead singer Thom Yorke said Blood & Chocolate changed how he approached recording and writing music and lyrics.

 Retrospective reviews

 Retrospectively, Blood & Chocolate has ranked as one of Costello's finest records.
-Perone and Pelone commented on the album's underproduced nature during a period of "glossy '80s" production, the former believing the production "unwittingly predicting the sound of '90s rock production".
+Perone and Pelone commented on its underproduced nature during a period of "glossy '80s" production, the former believing the production "unwittingly predicting the sound of '90s rock production".
 The record was called "a shining achievement in Costello's vast discography" by Pelone, and a "tour-de-force" that is "one of the artist's best and surliest rock albums" by Stereogum.

 Critics have highlighted the album's simplicity and name several tracks as some of Costello's finest, including "Uncomplicated", "Tokyo Storm Warning", "I Hope You're Happy Now" and "I Want You".
 The band's performances were praised for their energy, although several agreed the album loses steam by its second half.
 Thomson wrote that "as an extended mood piece it worked brilliantly, but Blood & Chocolate required an element of faith from the listener".
 Writing for Mojo magazine in 2002, Jim Irvin agreed, finding that "the band's diminished enthusiasm is often audible, the claustrophobia's genuinely uncomfortable, and this time much of the hatred is directed inward."
 AllMusic editor Stephen Thomas Erlewine found that despite its mean-spirited nature, Blood & Chocolate is "lively" and "frequently compelling".

 In the context of Costello's entire career, Perone argued that Costello's sudden departure from the roots rock of King of America to the hard rock of Blood & Chocolate foreshadowed the abrupt excursions between rock, country, jazz and classical music he undertook later in his career.
 Discussing Costello's subsequent records, Q's Tom Doyle found that Blood & Chocolate "has a weight and energy that was sorely lacking from much of the post-Attractions work that followed and is testament to the controlled power of their garage band sound."

 In 2000, Blood & Chocolate was voted number 475 in the third edition of Colin Larkin's book All Time Top 1000 Albums.
 In 2013, NME placed the album at number 483 in their list of the 500 Greatest Albums of All Time.
 The album was also included in the 2006 book 1001 Albums You Must Hear Before You Die.